-The PMOC received the First Quarter 2015 Mitigation Monitoring Reporting Program (MMRP) update from SFMTA on April 17, 2015.
+The PMOC received the Fourth Quarter 2014 Mitigation Monitoring Reporting Program (MMRP) update from SFMTA on January 23, 2015.
 SFMTA has provided evidence of contractor submittals and Inspector Daily Reports to verify that the Mitigation Measures identified in the MMRP are being carried out during construction.
+Furthermore, the Fourth Quarter report incorporates refinements suggested by the PMOC in October 2014.
 It is the PMOC's opinion that the grantee is sufficiently managing to ensure that the mitigation measures identified in the MMRP will be carried out during the course of the project.